 However, there was still something left undone, looking out into the vast oceans of Galbar it suddenly came to him.
 He needed another spot of land.
 Not a big island, but something smaller and so he sped off.
 Bound for a location not too far away he came upon an ideal spot.
 It was in this place that would establish a little archipelago complete with an ecosystem.
 Already, familiar with the act of creation it was mere child's play for him to erect another landmass.
 Waterlogged rock emerged from the great deep ripe for manipulation.
 Unlike the devil's retreat as he called it, he bestowed this heap of rock with a tropical ecosystem.

-- Ekon Made an avatar - Raised a large island - Created Ecosystems - Made a bunch of lil animals like deer
+- Ekon Made an avatar - Raised a large island - Created Ecosystems - I forgot to add that I made a lil island too. - Made a bunch of lil animals like deer

 Atop a bed of crystals, Ekon hurtled through infinite black.
 Guided by an unseen influence towards a cerulean spheroid set adrift a sea of nothingness.
 Galbar’s visage grew ever-closer with each encroachment until finally, it was within reach.
 Wordlessly he advanced, slowing his pace to a halt until Ekon floated on the precipice of this new world.
 There he admired The Architect’s craftsmanship and might, for he birthed not only a pantheon of deities but shaped a universe in his image.
 A testament to a power he received, but a sliver of, though; the adolescent god harbored no covetous thoughts.
 Instead of longing for greater strength, the young god salivated at the prospects this rebirth promised him.